sharifAhmd/cuda-101/README.md

 - Will continue with PMPP books and the examples.

 ## Day-3
-- Going through the Chapter-1 of PMPP book.
+- Going through the Chapter-2 of PMPP book.
 - Worked on vector multiplications code based on the learning.
+- Will continue with PMPP books and the examples.

+## Day-4
+- Going through the Chapter-3 of PMPP book on parallel execution.
+- Implemented RGB-G-RGB code based on the learning.
 - Will continue with PMPP books and the examples.